Last Updated on July 9, 2021 by Tina

 What You Need to Know When You Travel to Baguio Under the New Normal

-Baguio Travel Requirements
+Baguio Travel Requirements as of July 5, 2021

 - Travelers are required to pre-register through the online registration system Baguio VIS.I.T.A.
 There is no registration fee.
 Prepare to upload a copy of your government-issued ID and current photo when you register and create a Baguio VISITA account.